 Our Years 10 to 12 program is designed to provide your child with the necessary hours (15-20 hours per week) of intensive training required to pursue dance/ballet as a career.
-Students can complete a CUA20113 Certificate II in Dance in Year 10 (one year course) and a CUA30113 Certificate III in Dance in Year 11 and 12 (two year course).
+Students are able to complete a CUA30113 Certificate III in Dance in Year 10, 11 and 12 (three year course).
 Students in Year 11 and 12 can study ATAR Dance.

 Our performance company for ballet students, an integral part of the ballet program for Years 9 to 12 students, is designed to provide additional performance opportunities for students to perform in full-length ballets for extended seasons.
 The company operates on a Saturday.

 Find out more about our ballet program here.

 Waltz of the Snowflakes as performed by our ballet students in December, 2015.